cocos/cocos-docs/en/scripting/external-scripts.md

 Many third-party JavaScript libraries provide library functions in the form of global variables.
 These libraries often write global variables `window`, `global`, `self` and `this`.

 However, these global variables are not necessarily cross-platform.
-For convenience, when importing plug-in scripts, the option **Simulate global variables** is provided.
+For convenience, when importing plug-in scripts, the option **GlobalThis Alias** is provided.
 After opening, **Cocos Creator** will insert the necessary code to simulate these global variables.
 Example:

 ```js
 (function() {